Kerttu Niskanen: Career

 At the 2022 Beijing Olympics, Niskanen won her first individual Olympic medal, a silver in the 10 km classical event, losing the gold medal to Therese Johaug of Norway by only 0.4 seconds.
 She also placed fourth in the skiathlon, which was already her fourth 4th-place finish in individual Olympic or World Championship competitions.
 The team events also resulted in fourth place for Niskanen; she skied the 3rd leg in the 4 x 5 km relay and the first, third, and fifth legs of the team sprint.
 In both events, Finland was a strong medal contender and missed out on medals by only a couple of seconds.

 In the last event of the Olympics, the 30 km freestyle held in grueling, windy conditions, Niskanen won her second individual medal, this time a bronze.
 For most of the race, Niskanen, whose stronger style is often considered classic, skied in fourth place at the front of a chase group.
 In the final kilometre, however, Niskanen overtook Ebba Andersson of Sweden, who at 25 km had been half a minute ahead of her, seizing the bronze as the fastest of the chasers.

 Kerttu Niskanen's younger brother Iivo is also a cross-country skier and three-time Olympic champion.
 On 29 December 2021, the siblings made history as they won the 10 and 15 km World Cup events in Lenzerheide only hours apart.
 At the finale of the 2021/22 season, they shared a World Cup podium for the first time, having taken part in the mixed relay event where Finland placed second.
 Between them, the Niskanen siblings have won nine Olympic and five World Championship medals.

+Niskanen placed fifth in 20 kilometre skiathlon at the 2026 Winter Olympics.